 You don’t need to take on these entities alone.
 The premises liability lawyers at Colombo Law are here to help, and we have the experience needed to make sure you are treated fairly by the people who hurt you according to what the law allows.

-If you or a loved one have been in a premises liability accident but aren’t sure if you have a case, call Colombo Law at 304-599-4229 to schedule a free consultation and find out what your legal options are.
+If you or a loved one have been in a premises liability accident in Morgantown, WV, but aren’t sure if you have a case, call Colombo Law at 304-599-4229 to schedule a free consultation and find out what your legal options are.